IEP Eligibility & Evaluations

 Thank you Mrs. Barth for being my families advocate!

-I am so grateful for the support Krista Barth has been able to provide both me and my son as we navigate dealing with the public school system.
+I am so grateful for the support Krista Barth has been able to provide both my son and I as we navigate dealing with the public school system.
 She has been instrumental in assuring my son receives the appropriate educational support for a child living with ADHD.
-Our journey has just begun but with Mrs. Barth’s support, I have accomplished so much more for my son than I could have ever done alone.
+Our journey has just begun but with Ms. Barth’s support, I have accomplished so much more for my son than I could have ever done alone.